Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Strings Containing JSON in Mako
 ===============================

-In the same way that we wait as late as possible to escape, once we know the context, we also recommend waiting before converting from Python to JSON as late as possible.
+In the same way that we wait as long as possible to escape, once we know the context, we also recommend waiting as long as possible before converting from Python to JSON.
 Mako templates are often the place where the Python object should finally be dumped to JSON.

 If you find yourself with a string that already contains JSON inside a Mako template, and you need to use it in a JavaScript context, you have the following